a physics model from first principles

 It is the chiral nature of the particles, that gives rise to gravity in the model - link to the model's detailed discussion on gravity

-The model's four base particles are constructed using an elementary strand shaped particle, a particle that has a shape and a size, and moves continuously at a single constant speed, in three dimensional space
+The model's four base particles are constructed using an elementary particle, a particle that has a size and a shape - a strand shape, and which moves continuously at a single constant speed, in three dimensional space

 Being built from the elementary strand shaped particle, the base particles also have a shape and a size